 Report news by calling (205) 486-9461

 Copyright © 2016 Mid-South Newspapers, Inc. • P.O.
-Box 430 Haleyville, Alabama
+Box 430 • Haleyville, Alabama 35565 All rights reserved.

 The copyright laws prohibit any copying, redistribution, retransmitting,

 broadcasting, or repurposing of any copyright protected material.

-Call for details (205) 486-9461
+Call for details • (205) 486-9461

 The Northwest Alabamian gladly accepts letters to the

 This is your open forum to express your opinions, but

 we do have a few guidelines we ask you to follow:

 1. All letters must be signed with an address.
 Names

 will be printed without a name.

 2. We reserve the right to edit letters without changing

 3. Please keep letters as brief as possible.
 (Example:

 two typed pages, double-spaced,

 or three handwritten pages).

 4. No letter containing slanderous or libelous material

 will be published.

 5. The NWA editorial page is for opinions and

 comments.
 Editorials, articles, cartoons, or letters are

 the opinions of the writers whose names are included,

 6. The NWA tries to report news fairly and accurately.

 If we fall short of that objective, we welcome

 complaints from our readers.

 7.We do not knowingly make misstatements of fact.
 If

 the next issue.

 The Northwest Alabamian is published semi-weekly, except weekly Christmas and

 New Year’s when only the Wednesday

 edition is published at 1506 21st Street, Highway 195 East, P.O.
-Box
+Box 430,

 Haleyville, AL, 35565.
 Phone 205-486-9461.
 Entered

-$33.05 for one year or $24 for six months
+rate is $34.50 for one year or $26 for six months

 ADDRESS CHANGE TO P. O. BOX 430, HALEYVILLE, AL 35565

 The opinions of editorial columnists or opinions reflected in Letters to the

 do not necessarily reflect the official editorial opinion of this newspaper.